joeygaitan/typescript-group-note-todo-api/README.md

 ]
 ```
 #### update todo post route
-It is using express so it isn't a query parameters
+It is using express so it isn't a query parameter
 ```js
 put request 'personal_todos/:id'
 {